 AREA RESIDENTS LOOKING FOR A FAMILY DOCTOR OR NURSE PRACTITIONER:

 At this time, the centre is offering Urgent Care services only.
-Attachment to a primary care provider will occur in phases and currently there is no attachment waitlist.
+Attachment to a primary care provider will occur in phases and currently there is a form below that can be filled to join the attachment waitlist.

 Once patients with complex medical needs have been attached, we will determine the centre’s capacity to attach a wider group of patients.
 During this time, we welcome you to access services in Urgent Care.